 |SRD762||Interdisciplinary Planning and Design|

-Students may choose any specialisation comprising four elective credit points.
+Students may choose any specialisation comprising three elective credit points.

 |Graduate Certificate of Planning (S563)|